builtview/support-docs/docs/mobile-help/6bulk-selection.md

 ## Delete
 You or your team may accidentally upload photos that clutter and disorganise your photo records.
 Delete all duplicates or unnecessary media in bulk.
-*Insert video here showing how (this is already recorded) – NAME: BulkDeleteGIF.gif*

 <center>
 ![Bulk Delete](../assets/mobile-help/BulkDeleteGIF.gif)